 If you’re unsure whether to bite the bullet and buy a locksmith franchise for sale, ask yourself if you fit the bill.
 Many aspects of franchising are non-negotiable, so make sure you:

-- Are excited about working in partnership with your franchisor, being constantly in touch with them, and you’re OK with them monitoring your results, your procedures, your every move!
+- Are you excited about working in partnership with your franchisor, being constantly in touch with them, and you’re OK with them monitoring your results, your procedures, and your every move!

-- Are competent in all aspects of running a business, or prepared to learn fast.
+- Are you competent in all aspects of running a business or prepared to learn fast?
 You understand management, accounting, marketing, sales, customer service, hiring, training employees, inventory management, and vehicle maintenance.

 - Have researched your chosen brand and fully support the franchisor’s values, beliefs, and company culture.